mcauley-penney/tidy.nvim/readme.md

-#### Tidy.nvim
+## tidy.nvim 🧹

-I like to keep my files orderly.
-Tidy.nvim is a function and autocommand pair that helps me do this by removing all empty lines from the end of the file and trailing whitespace from all lines on every save.
+A function and autocommand pair that removes all trailing whitespace \
+and all empty lines at the end of the buffer on every `BufWritePre`.

 https://user-images.githubusercontent.com/59481467/138811091-05031eb1-96fc-4915-a349-e41d87c921ea.mp4